 Ah, back to Poland again, for the third time this year.
 It’s almost like I can’t keep away from the cheap beer, amazing food and beautiful architecture.
 Funny that.

-My first stop was Wroclaw (not pronounced how you would think, and yes I found out the hard way), partly because it was ridiculously cheap to fly there from the UK, and partly because my friend Pawel, who I met while I was teaching English in Kwiejce had promised to show me around!
+My first stop was Wroclaw (Wroclaw is pronounced Vrotz-waff), partly because it was ridiculously cheap to fly there from the UK, and partly because my friend Pawel, who I met while I was teaching English in Kwiejce had promised to show me around!

 However, good intentions apparently count for nothing in this world, and as a cruel twist of fate, I didn’t actually manage to get more than 30 minutes of uninterrupted sleep, and so when my alarm went off at 8.30am the next day, I was not feeling good.
 I may as well have drunk allll the sangria and done the damn pub crawl.
 Typical.
 Anyway, after making myself a cheese and tomato toastie and some fresh coffee (my hostel provided free breakfast which was a definite plus!), I made sure that my eyebrows were on point and went to meet Pawel!

 Well we walked.
 And we walked.
 We probably spent 4 hours out of the 6 that we had together walking.
-Now, while walking 25km is not usually my idea of fun, it was nice to walk with Pawel because he’s lived in Wroclaw forever and so it was like having my own guided tour of Wroclaw!
+Now, while walking 25km is not usually my idea of fun, it was nice to walk with Pawel because he’s lived in Wroclaw his entire life and so it was like having my own guided tour of Wroclaw, which is truly a hidden gem!

-After visiting to the Cathedral of St. John the Baptist and paying the 5 PLN to go all the way up to the top of the tower and see the magnificent views of Wroclaw (which is actually a far larger city than I’d first imagined), we headed to the Racławice Panorama, which is a 114m panoramic painting that depicts the Battle of Racławice during the Kościuszko uprising.
+After visiting to the Cathedral of St. John the Baptist and paying the 5 PLN to go all the way up to the top of the tower and see the magnificent views of Wroclaw (which is definitely one of the best things to do in Wroclaw), we headed to the Racławice Panorama, which is a 114m panoramic painting that depicts the Battle of Racławice during the Kościuszko uprising.

 I was particularly interested in how, over time, various agencies have attempted to censor the Racławice Panorama but to no avail, as all 114m of it stands proudly on display to this day.
 Issues of censorship and freedom of expression are such a hot topic at the minute that this part of the audio guide really stood out to me, but even if you’re not big on politics and/or history, the panorama itself is a sight to behold, with not only an incredible attention to detail, but also a 3D effect that almost makes you feel as if you’re on the battle scene yourself!